magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 boot.user=>
 ```

-First we have to add dynamically add the `test` directory to
+First we have to dynamically add the `test` directory to
 `:source-paths` environment variable of `boot`:

 ```clj